-NOTES: This figure shows the estimated likelihood of alternative projections of the surplus under current policies.
-The calculations are based on CBO's past track record.
+Note: Calculated on the basis of CBO's forecasting track record, this figure shows the estimated likelihood of alternative projections of the total budget surplus or deficit under current policies.
 CBO's baseline projection falls in the middle of the darkest area.
-Under the assumption that current policies do not change, the probability is 10 percent that actual surpluses will fall in the darkest area and 90 percent that they will fall within the whole shaded area.
+Under the assumption that tax and spending policies do not change, the probability is 10 percent that actual surpluses or deficits will fall in the darkest area and 90 percent that they will fall within the whole shaded area.

-Actual surpluses will of course be affected by legislation enacted during the next five years, including decisions about discretionary spending.
+Actual surpluses or deficits will of course be affected by legislation enacted during the next five years, including decisions about discretionary spending.
 The effects of future legislation are not included in this figure.

-1. Technically, the probability density is highest near the baseline and falls off for more distant projections.
+Technically, the probability density is highest near the baseline and falls off for more distant projections.